 Gone are the days of constantly switching from your reading glasses to your sunglasses while outdoors!
-If you haven’t heard of or tried sun readers, this post is for you!
-Sun readers, also referred to as reading sunglasses, are simply sunglasses and reading glasses combined.
+If you haven’t heard of or tried reading sunglasses, this post is for you!
+Reading sunglasses are simply sunglasses and reading glasses combined.

 Step 1: Choose Your Reading Power

 Reading sunglasses work the same as regular reading glasses, so choose the same power as you would for your regular readers.
 Not sure what reading power you need?
 Try our Power Finder Guide to help!

 Fully magnified reading sunglasses have your magnification throughout the entire lens and therefore have the widest line of vision, so you don’t have to move your head from side to side as you read.
 Fully magnified reading sunglasses work best for those who want to only wear their readers while they’re reading materials.
 Think: reading while poolside.

 Note: We do not recommend wearing fully magnified readers while driving unless instructed by your doctor.